Team-Kujira/hummingbot/docker/scripts/readme.md

 ## Running

-All of the commands given here are for the Hummingbot Client command line.
+All the commands given here are for the Hummingbot Client command line.

 ### Connecting the Wallet
-Connect to the Kujira wallet with:
+Connect a Kujira wallet with:

 > gateway connect kujira